 Performance

 abap2UI5 is fast.
-Almost all processing happens on the ABAP backend, which is significantly faster than client-side or browser-based processing.
+Almost all processing runs on the ABAP backend, which is much faster than the browser.

-abap2UI5 has been successfully tested with tables containing large numbers of entries and columns.
-So, you can confidently develop your app — performance shouldn't be a concern.
+We've tested abap2UI5 with tables holding large numbers of entries and columns, so you can build your app with confidence — performance shouldn't be a concern.

-The most impactful optimization is choosing the right update method:
+The biggest optimization is choosing the right update method:

 client->view_display( )— sends a new XML view and model to the frontend.
 UI5 destroys the current view and creates a new one from scratch.
 Use this only on initialization or when the view structure changes.client->view_model_update( )— sends only updated model data.
-UI5 refreshes the existing view via data binding — only the changed controls are re-rendered.
-This preserves UI state (scroll position, focus, etc.) and is significantly faster.
+UI5 refreshes the existing view via data binding, re-rendering only the changed controls.
+This keeps UI state (scroll position, focus, etc.) and is much faster.

 METHOD z2ui5_if_app~main.